RMHA CODE OF CONDUCT

-During the course of all OHF, OMHA and RMHA activities and events, members shall avoid behavior, which brings OHF, OMHA and RMHA or the sport of hockey into disrepute, including but not limited to abusive use of alcohol and no medical use of drugs.
+During the course of all OHF, OMHA and RMHA activities and events, members shall avoid behavior, which brings the OHF, OMHA and RMHA or the sport of hockey into disrepute.
+RMHA upholds a zero-tolerance policy to abusive use of alcohol or drugs at any RMHA sponsored event.

 Members shall not use unlawful or unauthorized drugs/narcotics or performance enhancing drugs or methods.